Topological feature selection for time series data: Applications

 where each $K_i\in\R$ is a randomly chosen phase shift.
-We restrict to the finite domain $D=\{ 1, \dots, 300\}$ (Figure~\ref{fig:synth_data}, top left).
-We randomly permute the values of seven of the signals (Figure~\ref{fig:synth_data}, top right).
-We then add iid Gaussian noise with standard deviation $\sigma=1.5$ to each signal (Figure~\ref{fig:synth_data}, bottom right).
+We restrict to the finite domain $D=\{ 1, \dots, 300\}$ (Figure~\ref{fig:synth_data}, (a)).
+We randomly permute the values of seven of the signals (Figure~\ref{fig:synth_data}, (b)).
+We then add iid Gaussian noise with standard deviation $\tau=1.5$ to each signal (Figure~\ref{fig:synth_data}, (c)).

 With window length $L=250$, we obtain the sliding window point cloud consisting of $51$ points in $\R^{2500}$.
-Without \emph{a priori} knowledge of the underlying period of the signals, an appropriate window length may be identified by searching for the value that approximately maximizes the maximal persistence in the resulting persistence diagrams.
-In this case, the value $L=250$ maximizes the maximal persistence.
+As in the previous example, the simplex $K$ has dimension $50$.
+The optimization variable $v \in \abs{\Delta^9}$ represents a convex combination of ten pairwise distance matrices.
+We take $F$ to be the maximum persistence of the degree-$1$ persistence diagram.
+Without \emph{a priori} knowledge of the underlying period of the signals, an appropriate window length may be identified by searching for the value that approximately maximizes the maximum persistence in the resulting persistence diagrams.
+In this case, the value $L=250$ maximizes the maximum persistence.

 Next, we compute the degree-$1$ persistent homology (Figure~\ref{fig:synth_pds}, left).
-Initializing at the barycenter, we optimize for maximal persistence with 1000 ascent steps of size $\frac{1}{10}\cdot 2^{-6}$.
-Instead of simply applying our algorithm to the data, we repeatedly perturb the data by adding i.i.d.\ Gaussian noise with mean $0$ and standard deviation $\sigma=0.1$ to each entry in the matrix visualized in \cref{fig:synth_data} (bottom right) and apply our algorithm to the perturbed data.
-After performing 100 trials, we average the resulting paths through the geometric 9-simplex (Figure~\ref{fig:synth_pds} (left).
+Initializing at the barycenter, we optimize for maximum persistence using Algorithm~\ref{alg:stochastic-path} with initial learning rate $\eta_0\approx 8\times 10^{-6}$, decay factor $d=5\times 10^{-4}$, and gradient-noise scale $\sigma\approx 12.7$.
+As before, $\sigma$ is taken to be one tenth of the norm of the projected subgradient at the barycenter.
+With these choices the step length is $10^{-3}$ at the first iterate and decays to about half that value by the final iterate.
+After performing 100 trials, we average the resulting paths through the geometric 9-simplex (Figure~\ref{fig:synth_pds} (left)).
 By \cref{thm:slln}, this sample mean gradient path converges to the mean gradient path.
 Furthermore, by \cref{thm:clt}, the suitably normalized difference between the sample mean gradient path and the mean gradient path is normally distributed.
-The mean sample covariance of scores across these trials is approximately $1.7 \times 10^{-4}$, and the covariance matrix is displayed in Figure~\ref{fig:synth_covariance}.
+The mean sample covariance of scores across these trials is approximately $2.4\times 10^{-6}$, and the covariance matrix is displayed in Figure~\ref{fig:synth_covariance}.